Weighted linearization of vector fields via a formal Moser trick: Introduction

-\begin{named*}[Chen's theorem of equivalence] Suppose $X$ and $Y$ are smooth vector fields that both have a hyperbolic fixed point at $0 \in \R^n$.
-Let $\widetilde{X}$ and $\widetilde{Y}$ denote the formal vector fields obtained by replacing each component function of $X$ and $Y$ with its formal Taylor series centred at $0$.
-Then there exists a (germ of a) diffeomorphism fixing $0$ that takes $X$ to $Y$ if and only if there exists a formal change of coordinates that takes $\widetilde{X}$ to $\widetilde{Y}$. \end{named*}

-Since complex roots of polynomials with real coefficients come in conjugate pairs, non-resonance implies hyperbolicity for smooth vector fields: if a fixed point is \emph{not} hyperbolic, then either $0$ is an eigenvalue (in which case $0 = 2 \cdot 0$ is a resonance), or there is a pair of non-zero purely imaginary eigenvalues $\pm i\theta$ (in which case $i\theta = 2(i\theta) + 1(-i\theta)$ is a resonance).
-Thus, one way to linearize a non-resonant smooth vector field is by Taylor expanding its component functions.
-Poincar\'{e}'s theorem then produces a formal diffeomorphism that kills off any higher finite-order terms; Chen's theorem upgrades this to an actual diffeomorphism that kills off any remaining infinite-order terms.
+Techniques developed by Sternberg were later modified by Chen \cite{chen_equivalence_1963} to prove a ``theorem of equivalence'': two smooth vector fields, both with a hyperbolic fixed point at $0 \in \R^n$, are smoothly conjugate near $0$ if and only if they are formally conjugate.
+Since complex roots of polynomials with real coefficients come in conjugate pairs, non-resonance implies hyperbolicity for smooth vector fields.
+(If a fixed point is \emph{not} hyperbolic, then either $0$ is an eigenvalue of the Jacobian matrix, in which case $0 = 2 \cdot 0$ is a resonance, or there is a pair of non-zero purely imaginary eigenvalues $\pm i\theta$, in which case $i\theta = 2(i\theta) + 1(-i\theta)$ is a resonance.)
+Thus, one can linearize a non-resonant smooth vector field by first Taylor expanding its component functions; Poincar\'{e}'s theorem then produces a formal diffeomorphism that kills off any higher finite-order terms; Chen's theorem upgrades this to an actual diffeomorphism that kills off any remaining infinite-order terms.

 In view of Chen's theorem of equivalence, we sought to develop a Moser-type argument for Theorem \ref{thm:main-theorem} that passes through the world of formal power series.
-Working with functions and vector fields on $\R^n$ or $\C^n$ only insofar as their formal Taylor series mattered led us to wonder if the time parameter $t$ could be treated as a formal variable as well.
-One obvious problem arises in the context of Moser's trick: namely, how to ``evaluate'' an arbitrary power series at $t = 1$.
-Instead of giving up and treating $t$ as a real or complex parameter, we obstinately proceeded to develop criteria describing when it \emph{does} make sense to do so.
-In the process, we realized that many of our results do not use any properties about $\R$ or $\C$ besides that they are fields of characteristic zero.
-We obtain a ``Moser trick for formal power series'' in contexts beyond its original geometric scope:
+Working with functions and vector fields on $\R^n$ or $\C^n$ only insofar as their formal Taylor series mattered led us to na\"{i}vely wonder if the time parameter $t$ in Moser's trick could be treated as a formal variable as well.
+One obvious problem arises: namely, how to ``evaluate'' an arbitrary power series at $t = 1$ (or any $t \neq 0$ for that matter).
+Rather than giving up and reverting to treating $t$ as an actual parameter, we obstinately proceeded to develop criteria describing when it \emph{does} make sense to ``evaluate at non-zero $t$'' in a way that ended up not using any properties about $\R$ or $\C$ besides being fields of characteristic zero.
+We thus obtain a ``Moser trick for formal power series'' in contexts beyond its original scope: